Home Assistant SQlite query - edit database statistics

 For more information on the statistics data, see also: HA history: more than 10 days?
 Long Time Statistic (LTS)

-Edit data from wrong entries directly in the database
+Editing data from incorrect entries directly in the database

 For the data in the "states" table, each entity has a metadata_id, which is stored in the states_meta table.
 The statistics tables use their own metadata_id, which can be found out as follows:

-The value "statistic_id" is the name of the sensor in the table "states_meta", the id is the value metadata_id in the statistics tables.
+The value "statistic_id" is the name of the sensor in the "states_meta" table, the id is the metadata_id value in the statistics tables.

-Display of all statistic data of a sensor:
+Display of all statistical data of a sensor using the metadata_id:

 SELECT * FROM "statistics_short_term" where metadata_id = "86"